 That’s right!
 The molecules from the food you eat, via breast milk, will make their way into your baby’s system.
 And even if there is not an official list of food you have to avoid while you are breastfeeding, you have to pay attention to what you are eating if you see your baby is upset.

 Is your baby too gassy, fussy and not much sleepy?
-Simply try to pay more attention at your diet.
+Simply try to pay more attention to your diet.

 On the NHS site, and other online websites, you read to avoid, or at least limit: